gauravcodepro/gauravcodepro/README.md

 * ▶️ *Deep Learning*: Python, R
 * ▶️ *DevOPs*: Shell, Awk, HashiCorp, Python
 * ▶️ *Web Application*: Streamlit, Ruby on Rail, Django, Markdown, HTML and Tailwind CSS
-* ▶️ Static documentation generation using the Markdown, ReadTheDocs, Sphinx and MKdocs.
+* ▶️ Static documentation generation using the Markdown, ReadTheDocs, and MKdocs.
 * ▶️ Static markdown deployment using Jekyll and Ruby versioning using Github docs.
 * ▶️ Templating engine jinja and jinja2, jq and yq.
 * ▶️  I'm learning Julia, API Development for graphs and i dont code in C/C++ anymore and sometimes still do and read.